Services

 • Routing, caching, or App Router behaviour changed the timing of rendered data.

-• Quick check: capture the raw server HTML for an affected route and compare it with the first client render before any user interaction.
+• Capture the raw server HTML for an affected route and compare it with the first client render before any user interaction.

 • Whether the issue is isolated to one route type or shared layout boundary.